doctorfree/DoctorFreeScripts/README.md

 updsums - create or update a SUMS file which contains chksums for all files
           in that directory hierarchy
 wb - automatically downloads my favorites from wallbase.cc
+     You will need to configure your own Wallbase username/password as well as extensively modify the favorites by both name and number so this script may not be that useful to others.
+Get MacEarl's original and do to it what I have done to this.